-While preparing for his May 2012 fight against Miguel Cotto, Floyd Mayweather Jr., then 42-0, was asked to name his toughest opponent.
-His answer was the same as it had always been: Emanuel Augustus.
-He didn’t have the best record in the sport of boxing; he has never won a world title, but,” said Mayweather, “he came to fight.”
+While preparing for his 2012 fight against Miguel Cotto, Floyd Mayweather Jr., then 42-0, was asked to name his toughest opponent.
+His answer was what it’s always been: Emanuel Augustus.
+“He didn’t have the best record in the sport of boxing; he has never won a world title, but,” said Mayweather, “he came to fight.”

-But the compliment stands—and so it should.
+But the compliment stands—and it should.

-As much as promoters and managers are rightly vilified for their predatory practices, by definition, they work for fighters.
+As much as promoters and managers are vilified for their predatory practices, by definition they work for fighters.
 Augustus simply didn’t have the proper ones in his employ.
 Augustus’s record?
 It tells the story of a journeyman, albeit one with the talent to be more in an era where some well-connected fighters are groomed to be stars with little more than journeyman talent.

 * * *

 Nearly four years later, Augustus was hit in the back of the head by a stray bullet fired during an argument between two men he didn’t even know.
-Augustus survived the bullet—but the nerves in his face, his vision, his coordination, his memory, will never escape its searing journey.
+Augustus survived the bullet—but the nerves in his face, his vision, his coordination, his memory, will never recover from its searing journey.
 What happened to him that October 2015 night was yet one more cruel test in the life of a man who’d have been defined by injustice had he not laughingly told it to fuck off.

 “If you were watching my fight, I wanted to give you your money’s worth.”
 One wonders if Augustus remembers offering this quote.
 There’s little doubt we’ll remember the ways he made good on it.